Maple Syrup Deer Jerky

 Chef’s notes

 Is there anything better to snack on during a hunt than wild game jerky?
-This fall, make a batch of jerky flavored like breakfast sausage to eat during your mid-morning glassing sessions.
-It’s a great way to stay fueled while in the backcountry.
+This fall, skip the gas-station junk and make your own batch of jerky flavored like sweet, maple syrup breakfast sausage to eat during your mid-morning glassing sessions.
+Jerky is a great way to stay fueled while in the backcountry and it’s easy to make at home.

 Ingredients